itsdfish/SequentialSamplingModels.jl/docs/src/wald.md

 The Wald model, also known as the inverse Gaussian, a sequential sampling model for single choice decisions.
 It is formally equivalent to a drift diffusion model with one decision threshold and no starting point or across trial drift rate variability.

 # Example
-In this example, we will demonstrate how to use the LNR in a generic two alternative forced choice task.
+In this example, we will demonstrate how to use the Wald model in a generic single choice decision task.
 ```@setup wald
 using SequentialSamplingModels
 using Plots